MobileGamer1577/festival-bot/README.md

 # 🎵 Festival Bot (BETA)

 Festival Bot is an open-source Discord bot focused on **Fortnite Festival**, with additional moderation and utility features.
-The project is currently in **beta** and actively developed.
+The project is currently in **beta** and under active development.

 ---

 ## ✨ Features

 ### 🎮 Fortnite Festival
+- Festival-related information
-- Festival-related information (more features coming soon)
+- More Festival features coming soon

 ### 🌍 Localization
 - Multi-language system (currently **English** & **German**)
 - Server language can be changed via `/language`
-- Bot responses adapt to the selected server language
+- Bot responses adapt automatically to the selected server language

 ### ℹ️ Utility
 - `/about` – Detailed bot information (version, uptime, servers, language, links)